 Formats could be experimental in form or tone, but should still have some purpose and scale.
-We’re more likely to back an idea that’s a funny, quirky take on a tried and tested subject – like body image and makeover, money, family dynamics etc – rather than young, niche hobbies.
+We’re more likely to back an idea that’s a funny, quirky take on a tried and tested subject – like body image and family dynamics etc – rather than young, niche hobbies.
 Think Tattoo Fixers or Don’t Tell The Bride.

 Like a beautiful, bulbous onion – E4 has layers and we want to show them off to the world.
 Deep.
-We want addictive new shows that will deliver drama, but also reveal other character traits, for example: curiosity (could big talent show us their point of view on a world or make us question our pre-conceptions?); humour (what does funny factual look like on E4?) and relatability (what real worlds could we shine a light on through format or doc that our audience will keep coming back for?)
+We want addictive new shows that will deliver drama, but also reveal other character traits, for example: curiosity (could big talent show us their point of view on a world or make us question our pre-conceptions?); humour (what does funny factual look like on E4?) and relatability (what real worlds could we shine a light on through format or doc series that our audience will keep coming back for?)

 We are a distinctive, dedicated (and down to earth) youth channel.
 We make content for young audiences, but not about them.
 We love risky, creative shapes for our shows, but the subject matter is often brilliantly broad in order to entertain viewers who are young at heart as well as young in age.